 (New York Gen. Bus.
-Law § 349)
+Law § 349) On Behalf of the New York Subclass

-- 51. Plaintiff Schuman brings this Count individually and on behalf of the members of the Class. - 52.
-Plaintiff repeats the allegations contained in the paragraphs above as if fully set forth herein. - 53.
-By the acts and conducted alleged herein, Defendants committed unfair or deceptive acts and practices.
+63. Plaintiff Schuman brings this Count individually and on behalf of the members of the New York Subclass.

+64. Plaintiff repeats the allegations contained in the paragraphs above as if fully set forth herein.

+65. By the acts and conducted alleged herein, Defendants committed unfair or deceptive acts and practices.
 These acts and conduct include Defendants' misrepresentations that the Visa Vanilla cards are secure for consumer funds when, in fact, the packaging used with Visa Vanilla cards lacks necessary security features.
 This is a deceptive act and unfair practice because Defendants know that the packaging does not adequately protect the card information, but fail to improve the packaging or establish procedures which would inhibit tampering with the packaging before sale.